 In 19th-century France, a jury chose the artists who could exhibit their work in the salon.
-Claude Monet, August Renoir, Edgar Degas, Berthe Morisot, Alfred Sisley, and several other artists, chose to demonstrate maverick behavior and went against tradition.
-They decided that they did not want to, nor could they afford to, wait for the jury to approve of their art.
-They all had experienced rejection by the salon jury and refused to wait a year in between exhibitions and wanted to sell their art to earn some much-needed income.
+Claude Monet, August Renoir, Edgar Degas, Berthe Morisot, Alfred Sisley, and several other artists, decided to live an uncommon life and in so doing chose to go against tradition.
+Monet and the others decided they did not want to, nor could they afford to, wait for the jury to approve of their art to be exhibited in the salon for others to view.
+They all had experienced rejection by the salon jury and refused to wait a year between exhibitions and wanted to sell their art to earn some much-needed income.

 During World War II, Kerouac served in the United States Merchant Marine.
 While serving in the Merchant Marine in 1942, Kerouac wrote his first novel, The Sea Is My Brother.
 The book was not published until 2011, 70 years after it was written and over 40 years after Kerouac's death.
 Kerouac described the work as being about "man's simple revolt from society as it is, with the inequalities, frustration, and self-inflicted agonies."
 He viewed the work as a failure, calling it a "crock as literature" and never actively worked to publish it.